 There is no silver bullet for solving the opioid epidemic.
 The Centers for Disease Control estimates that every day more than ninety people in the United States die due to opioid misuse.
 Opioid overdose is now the most common cause of death in the US, responsible for more annual deaths than vehicular accidents or homicides.
 Two recent studies add to the mountain of evidence that medicinal cannabis can be a part of reversing that trend.
 When President Trump declared the opioid epidemic to be a Public Health Emergency, it was a sign that the government was willing to get serious about tackling this problem.
 Even as federal funding has been increased to deal with the opioid crisis, Trump and Attorney General Sessions have rejected one of the most important steps that they could take: removing cannabis from the list of Schedule 1 drugs.
 The Controlled Substances Act was signed in 1970 as President Richard Nixon was ramping up the War on Drugs.
 This act created the Federal Drug Scheduling System, which classifies drugs by both their medical value and potential for abuse.
 Cannabis is classified as a Schedule 1 drug, signifying that it has no medical value and high potential for abuse.
 Scientists and doctors have spent the ensuing decades proving the federal government wrong.
 Despite restrictions on how cannabis can be used in research, evidence has continually demonstrated the medical value of cannabis.
 As a form of pain management, a way to lessen symptoms, and, in some cases, a way to aid in recovery, cannabis has been proven to be able to treat or help in the treatment of HIV, arthritis, asthma, epilepsy, glaucoma, and multiple sclerosis.
 Now, new evidence indicates that cannabis can be used to fight the opioid epidemic.
 Two recent studies have examined the impact that legalizing medical cannabis at the state level has had on rates of opioid prescriptions and overdose deaths.
 In Association Between US State Medical Cannabis Laws and Opioid Prescribing in the Medicare Part D Population, researchers found that in states with medical cannabis laws there are significantly fewer people being prescribed opioids under Medicare than in those without.
 In states with medical cannabis dispensaries that enable even easier access to the drug, those rates are even lower.
 A second study, Medical Cannabis Laws and Opioid Analgesic Overdose Mortality in the United States, 1999-2010, demonstrates that states with medical cannabis laws had rates of opioid overdose mortality nearly 25 percent lower than in states where medical cannabis is illegal.
 This difference was more pronounced the longer a state had allowed doctors to prescribe cannabis to patients.
 Despite this evidence, those fighting against cannabis legalization continue to deny its health benefits.
 A South Carolina medical cannabis bill never received a vote in the state house, despite the fact that in one poll nearly 80 percent of respondents supported its legalization.
 Opponents of a similar bill in Kentucky have demanded more research on the drug’s long-term effects and questioned whether legalization actually would reduce opioid use.
 In Utah, a ballot initiative will give voters the opportunity to decide this November whether or not medical cannabis should be legal in their state.
 A recent poll by The Salt Lake Tribune found that more than three-fourths of Utah voters support the initiative, indicating that it is likely to pass.
 However, the bill faces considerable pushback.
 Governor Herbert has voiced his opposition, demanding more research before he would be willing to consider the medical benefits of cannabis.
 Because of its federal Schedule 1 classification, cannabis is technically illegal even in the twenty-nine states that permit doctors to prescribe it.
 To save lives we need every possible tool at our disposal, but with a ban on cannabis, and severe restrictions on even studying its benefits, the federal government is stunting its ability to help those most in need.
-The more we learn, the more the need to legalize cannabis and remove it from the list of Schedule 1 drugs becomes clear.
+From my own experience, when I visited the closest dispensary to utah it was obvious how the legalisation of Medical Cannabis had positively impacted those patients able to gain access to the dispensary.
+Without question the more we learn and experience, the more the need to legalize cannabis and remove it from the list of Schedule 1 drugs becomes clear.
 What remains to be seen, however, is if those in power will continue to ignore that evidence, or if they will finally make things right.
 Tom Houseman

 For several decades the United States has relied on mass incarceration as a tool for criminal justice, mental health treatment, and economic stimulus.
 The result is a prison population that dwarfs that of any other developed country yet has shown no corresponding positive benefits in crime deterrence, mental health, or economic benefits.
 The prison industrial complex has wasted billions of dollars and destroyed millions of lives.
 Decarcerating America, a series of essays edited by Ernest Drucker, is an admirably comprehensive and insightful attempt to address this problem.
 Decarcerating America approaches the problem of mass incarceration from a variety of perspectives.
 Contributors include public health professionals, professors, policy advocates, and researchers.
 That more than one writer featured was a prison inmate is a testament to the book’s approach to prison reform: listening to the voices of the currently and formerly incarcerated and taking what they say seriously.
 The solutions proposed throughout Decarcerating America are serious and aggressive; Drucker opens the book by stating that the goal of decarceration is cutting the prison population of the United States in half.
 Not surprisingly, drug policy reform is discussed in depth absolutely crucial to any decarceration strategy.
 Gabriel Sayegh, founder of the Katal Center for Health, Equity, and Justice, argues compellingly in favor decriminalization of all drugs.
 The five authors of an essay on post-incarceration harm reduction lay out the evidence against strict abstinence-based rehabilitation programs, which often do more harm than good.
 By punishing addicted individuals for relapses that are a part of the recovery process, these mandated programs only serve to punish people, rather than help them.
 The authors propose a more personal, tailored approach to helping drug addicted individuals take control of their lives.
 Several of the writers point out that many prison reform proposals focus exclusively on non-violent offenders, especially those convicted of drug crimes.
 Not only would this fall well short of the goal of a 50 percent reduction, but it dehumanizes those convicted of violent crimes, who tend to have been the victims of violence themselves, and who often suffer with drug addiction and mental illness.
 Drastic reform in sentence length for all crimes, and a more effective parole system, are essential to real progress.
 In particular, parole decisions made based on risk calculation, not the seriousness of the crime committed, would be far more fair, effective, and humane.
 Mujahid Farid, of the Release Aging People in Prison (RAPP) campaign, points out that the recidivism rate for people over fifty when they are released from New York prisons is one eighth that of the overall rate, a fact that is not taken into account by parole boards.
 Releasing almost all of those prisoners would drastically reduce prison spending without risking a rise in crime.
 If the goal of prison is rehabilitation, prisoners must be given a voice in how they are treated and how prisons can most effectively prepare them for their next steps.
 Humane treatment of prisoners will make an enormous difference.
 Elizabeth Gaynes and Tanya Krupat, of The Osborne Association, explore the impact that prison sentences have on the children of the incarcerated.
 Sending people to prisons hundreds of miles from home and not allowing in-person visits from family increases recidivism rates and has serious, long-term consequences on the mental health of children unable to see their parents.
 Who is benefiting from this system?
 In the last essay of the book, author and activist Eric Lotke looks at the local economic incentives for prisons.
 Prisons seem to be appealing investments for small towns in rural areas, since they provide steady jobs for local citizens.
 However, because they do not attract other investments, and can even dissuade other companies from moving to those towns, soon the town becomes entirely reliant on the prison and is loath to let it close.
 Decarcerating America is a fascinating and enlightening read for anyone who believes that the prison industrial complex needs to be dismantled.
 And it offers hope.
 Multiple contributors contend that while the Trump Administration and its “law and order” approach to crime is deeply troubling, progress can still be made at the local, state, and even federal level.
 By instituting policies that are proven to be effective and incorporate the voices of incarcerated and formerly-incarcerated individuals, the massive American prison system, and the damage it does, could one day be a thing of the past.
 A Review by Tom Houseman